 - Point-source detectors also have fine spatial resolution with a pixel size – the smallest viewable element – in the tens of meters range.
 Point-source instruments are typically less expensive than the other types, making it more affordable to use a constellation of multiple satellites to provide frequent monitoring of pre-determined target sites.
 Alternatively, some of them are small enough to fit on an airplane.

 - GHG Sat and other point-source technologies are diagnostic tools that can zero in on specific facilities to pinpoint the exact location of a problem or a leak.
-They can be used to keep a close watch on a source that is known to a reoccurring problem.
+They can be used to keep a close watch on a source that is known to be a reoccurring problem.

-- Most of the methane detecting systems either operating now or known to be on the drawing board are point-source detectors.
+- Most of the methane-detecting systems either operating now or known to be on the drawing board are point-source detectors.
 Along with GHGSat, the category also includes the system proposed by the State of California and Planet Labs; and the microsatellite system announced by Bluefield, (along with the AVIRIS-NG, which flies on a small aircraft operated by NASA’s Jet Propulsion Laboratory.

 - An area-source system like MethaneSAT combines key capabilities of both point-source and global mapping systems.
-They have a field of view of hundreds of kilometers wide, coupled with very high precision sensors, enabling them to quantify emissions over areas with diverse types of emitters (whether small and diffuse sources or large and concentrated ones).
+They have a field of view of hundreds of kilometres wide, coupled with very high precision sensors, enabling them to quantify emissions over areas with diverse types of emitters (whether small and diffuse sources or large and concentrated ones).

 - An area-source detector can also detect high-emitting point sources, but with less spatial granularity, compared to point-source detectors.
 This capability enables area-source detectors to capture a wide range of emissions, allowing for robust emission quantification encompassing both area- and point sources.

 - Area-source detectors are designed to be more precise than point-source systems.
-For example, MethaneSAT has a detection threshold at least 10 times more sensitive than the current GHGSat satellite (Table 2).
+For example, MethaneSAT has a detection threshold of at least 10 times more sensitive than the current GHGSat satellite (Table 2).
 Due to the challenging science demands of high-precision area-source systems, they are typically larger as well.
 For example, MethaneSAT is 10 times bigger than GHGSat.

 System description item